-- KU1. the organizations standards of performance and sequence of services - KU2. the range of services and products offered by the organization - KU3. the product and service costs for the services and products offered in the organization - KU4. the health and safety requirements in the organization - KU5. various aspects of human anatomy and physiology - KU6. various human body systems and their organization and structure i.e. circulatory system (like blood pressure, blood circulation etc.), respiratory system (like muscles for breathing, breathing patterns, etc.), the skeleton system (like bones, stages of bones growth, postures, spine curves, motion range of spine etc.), the muscular system (like muscle tissues, characteristics of muscle tissues, various motions supported by muscular tissues, muscle contractions etc.), nervous system (like motor unit recruitment, neuromuscular connections, etc.) and energy systems (like usage or burning of carbohydrates, fats, proteins etc., aerobic and anaerobic exercises etc.) and their relation to exercise. - KU7. various types of clients like active, inactive, aware, new etc.
+- KU1. the organizations standards of performance and sequence of services - KU2. the range of services and products offered by the organization - KU3. the product and service costs for the services and products offered in the organization - KU4. the health and safety requirements in the organization - KU5. various aspects of human anatomy and physiology - KU6. human psychology - KU7. basic knowledge of special population groups/ special requirements of clients to be dealt by other professionals

-- KU8. various types of fitness equipment like cardio machines, exercise balls, bars, steps, weights, abdominal assisters, pin loaded, free weight, hydraulic, electronic and air-braked equipment - KU9. various physical demands of different exercises - KU10. different types of learning styles - KU11. health and safety standards associated with the fitness equipment and exercises - KU12. various instructional techniques used in personal training - KU13. impact and requirement of warm up and cool down activities - KU14. various metrics and techniques to evaluate clients performance and changes in the body - KU15. methods for modification of the intensity of exercise according to the clients needs - KU16. various cardiovascular approaches like interval, fartlek, continuous etc. - KU17. various legal and ethical implications of collecting and storing client information - KU18. formats for recording information - KU19. techniques to analyse the collected clients information - KU20. various guidelines on personal training programme design - KU21. various exercises and activities which will help clients to achieve their goals - KU22. the resources required to deliver a personal training programme, like environment for the session, equipment, etc. - KU23. range of cardiovascular equipment like bikes, treadmills, elliptical trainers, steppers, rowing machines, etc. - KU24. range of free weight equipment like bars, dumbbells, collars, barbells, benches, etc. - KU25. methods of collecting, analysing and recording information - KU26. various signs and symptoms of strain/ over workouts - KU27. methods which can be used to get structured feedback from clients - KU28. sources of information, advice and best practice on how to improve programme components - KU29. requirements and risks associated with the special population groups like pre/ post natal women, disabled individuals, etc.
+- KU8. ability to be able to take pulse rate, measure blood pressure, etc. - KU9. various human body systems and their organization and structure i.e. circulatory system (like blood pressure, blood circulation etc.), respiratory system (like muscles for breathing, breathing patterns, etc.), the skeleton system (like bones, stages of bones growth, postures, spine curves, motion range of spine etc.), the muscular system (like muscle tissues, characteristics of muscle tissues, various motions supported by muscular tissues, muscle contractions etc.), nervous system (like motor unit recruitment, neuromuscular connections, etc.) and energy systems (like usage or burning of carbohydrates, fats, proteins etc., aerobic and anaerobic exercises etc.) and their relation to exercise - KU10. various types of clients like active, inactive, aware, new, etc. - KU11. hydration and energy requirements guidelines - KU12. various types of fitness equipment like cardio machines, exercise balls, bars, steps, weights, abdominal assisters, pin loaded, free weight, hydraulic, electronic and air-braked equipment - KU13. various physical demands of different exercises - KU14. different types of learning styles - KU15. health and safety standards associated with the fitness equipment and exercises - KU16. various instructional techniques used in personal training - KU17. impact and requirement of warm up and cool down activities - KU18. methodology for periodic evaluation to chart progress in terms of performance and body composition - KU19. intensity of exercise as per the current fitness status ascertained through periodic evaluations - KU20. various legal and ethical implications of collecting and storing client information - KU21. formats and methods for recording and analyzing information - KU22. general physical preparedness - KU23. techniques to analyse the collected clients information - KU24. various guidelines on personal training programme design - KU25. the resources required to deliver a personal training programme, like environment for the session, equipment, etc. - KU26. range of exercise equipment like cardiovascular, free weights, etc. - KU27. various signs and symptoms of strain/ over training